emsesp/EMS-ESP32/README.md

 * Make an ESPurna version.
 ESPurna is a lovely framework that takes care of the WiFi, MQTT, web server, telnet & debugging.
 * Complete the ESP32 version.
 It's surprisingly a lot easier doing the UART code on an ESP32 with the ESP-IDF framework.
 The first beta version is working.
-* Find a better way to control the 3-way valve to switch the warm water off quickly rather than adjusting the temperature.
+* Find a better way to control the 3-way valve to switch the warm water off quickly rather than deactivating the warm water heater.

 ## How the EMS works

-Packages are sent to the EMS "bus" from the Boiler (or UBA as its also called) and any other compatible connected devices via serial TTL transmission.
+Packages are sent to the EMS "bus" from the Boiler and any other compatible connected devices via serial TTL transmission.
 The protocol is 9600 baud, 8N1 (8 bytes, no parity, 1 stop bit).
 Each package is terminated with a break signal `<BRK>`, a 11-bit long low signal of zeros.

 A package can be a single byte (see Polling below) or a string of 6 or more bytes making up an actual data telegram.
 A telegram is always in the format: